nargaw/nargaw/README.md

 ### Hi there!
 My name is Nate 👋

-🔭 Just a curious fellow on a quest to learn as much as I can about software.
+🔭 Just a curious dude on a quest to learn as much as I can about computers.

 🌱 Currently Learning C and Assembly!